-Oliver Hödl holds a PhD awarded by the Vienna University of Technology.
-Currently, he works as a multi-disciplinary researcher and artist with an interest in Human-Computer Interaction, interactive and collaborative music making and multimedia art.
-He is affiliated as research fellow at the research group Cooperative Systems at the University of Vienna and the Institute for Design and Assessment of Technology at the Vienna University of Technology.
-In research he focuses on studying user experiences, art-based research approaches, and using HCI-related qualitative and quantitative research methods.
+Dr. Oliver Hödl works as a postdoctoral researcher and artist with a focus on Human-Computer Interaction and interface and interaction design in music.
+He is affiliated with the research groups Cooperative Systems at the University of Vienna and the Institute for Design and Assessment of Technology at the Vienna University of Technology.
+In research, he focuses on studying user experiences, art-based research approaches, and using HCI-related qualitative and quantitative research methods.
 His newly developed music instruments and interactive concerts have led to performances throughout Europe, USA and Australia.
 Furthermore, he has worked on projects around game design, urban mobility, safety and disaster solutions, and healthcare IT.

 Thomas Wagensommerer lives and works as a media artist in Vienna, Austria.
 He studied Digital Media Technology at the University of Applied Sciences St. Poelten, Philosophy at the University Vienna (without graduation) abd Transdiciplinary Art (TransArts) at the University of Applied Arts Vienna.
 He is a lecturer for Experimental Media at the University of Applied Sciences St. Poelten and a member of the research / artistic staff at the University of Applied Arts Vienna.
 He is an artistic assistant of the Breaking The Wall project.